nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 * Complete an information cleansing exercise to ensure only current letter templates and data entry templates are kept.
 Note; letter and data entry templates will need to be manually copied over.
 Completing this exercise will make it easier to identify which templates you need in the new system

-* Clearing down the practice inboxes, outstanding workflows and all open communication tasks, for example pathology and registration; as you approach the Initial data production day, you will want to have the least amount of tasks outstanding
+* Clearing down the practice inboxes, outstanding workflows and all open communication tasks.
+For example, pathology and registration; as you approach the Initial data production day, you will want to have the least amount of tasks outstanding

 ## Data checking preparation {#data-checking-prep}

 The Target Supplier will provide a set of test criteria for data checking following the [Initial data production day](initial-data-production).
-The Practice will be asked to find a series of patient records that match this criteria (usually up to 20 records) and a selection of random records.
+The Practice will be asked to find a series of patient records that match these criteria (usually up to 20 records) and a selection of random records.
 Usually, the Target Supplier or Commissioning Support Unit (CSU) will assist with the initial selection of records before asking the Practice to complete finding the remaining patient records unaided.

 The Practice will need to detail the selected patient records in a document provided by the Target Supplier.
 The list of selected patient records will need to be available on the [Initial data production day](initial-data-production).